-If the project includes existing units under the same ownership and/or management, the applicant must provide audited financial statements for the existing project.
-The audited financial statements may not be in an audit portfolio with other properties; however, OHFA will consider exceptions to this requirement.
+• If the project includes existing units, the applicant must provide audited financial statements for the existing project.
 If awarded HDGF funds, all future audited financial statements shall be for the development alone and not as part of a portfolio.

 7. Authorization to Release Tax Information